Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/conditions.md

     name: "On Object Destroyed",
     category: "object",
     eventType: "trigger",
-    description: "Triggered when an object is destroyed and removed from the scene.",
+    description: "Triggered when an object is destroyed and removed from the scene.
+If no object ID is provided, the condition triggers for any object.",
-    trigger: "An object with the specified placeholder is destroyed or removed from the scene.",
+    trigger: "An object with the specified ID is destroyed or removed from the scene.",
     parameters: [
-      { name: "Object", description: "The placeholder of the object to monitor for destruction (optional: leave empty to listen for all objects)." }
+      { name: "objectId", description: "The ID of the object to monitor for destruction (optional: leave empty to listen for all objects)." }
     ],
-    example: "// On Object Destroyed with placeholder \"barrel01\" -> Spawn explosion effect" }}
-/>
-<ConditionCard
-  condition={{
-    name: "On Any Object Destroyed",
-    category: "object",
-    eventType: "trigger",
-    description: "Triggered when an any object is destroyed and removed from the scene.",
-    trigger: "An any object destroyed or removed from the scene.",
-    parameters: [
-      ],
-    example: "// On Any Object Destroyed with placeholder \"barrel01\" -> Spawn explosion effect" }}
+    example: "// On Object Destroyed with ID \"barrel01\" -> Spawn explosion effect" }}
 />
 <ConditionCard